ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-to-submit-vpn-diagnostic-logs-to-ivpn.md

 ### Android

-1. Launch the IVPN app.
-2. Tap on the `gear` icon to access the Settings menu.
+1. Launch the IVPN App and tap on the gear icon to access the `Settings` menu.
-3. Click on the `VPN protocol` and select `OpenVPN`.
+2. Click on the `VPN protocol` and select `OpenVPN`.
-4. Return one step back, scroll down and have the `Enable logging` option enabled.
+3. Return one step back, scroll down and toggle the `Enable logging` option **on**.
-5. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.
+4. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.
-6. Access the Settings menu once again and click on the `Send Logs` button.
+5. Access the `Settings` menu once again and click on the `Send Logs` button.

 ### iOS

-1. Launch the IVPN app.
-2. Tap on the `menu` icon on the top right side of the screen to access Settings.
+1. Launch the IVPN App and tap on the gear icon to access the `Settings` menu.
 3. Click on the `Protocol` and select `OpenVPN`.
 4. Return one step back, scroll down and have the `OpenVPN Logging` option enabled.
 5. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.